DevendraVasantKatuke/interview/Songs.md

     -   Not Gonna Get Us
 -	Take That
 	-	Patience
+-	Tal Bachman
+	-	She's So High
 -	Talking Heads
 	-	Once in a Lifetime
 -	Tame Impala
 	-	Borderline
 	-	The Moment
+-	Tangerine Dream
+	-	Love on a Real Train
 -   Tanita Tikaram
     -   Twist In My Sobriety
 -   Taylor Dayne